jumpalottahigh/blog.georgi-yanev.com/content/posts/projects/2019-06-30-how-to-publish-a-pwa-on-google-play/index.md

 And then you enabled the offline plugin in `gatsby-config` by uncommenting it.
 Yes, that is really all it takes 💜.
 Bonus points for dragging and dropping the output folder called `public` to [Netlify][13], effectively getting it up and running live on the internet in literally seconds.
 Crazy, right?
 And they say web dev is hard in 2019.

 Now onto the good stuff.
 For a while now, you could package up a site inside a web view and deploy that hybrid app to the Google Play store.
 However, if the user has no internet connection, you are out of luck.
-Now, there is a better way to do it, not requiring any web view shennanigans.
+Now, there is a better way to do it, not requiring any web view shenanigans.
 Enter, [Trusted Web Activity (TWA)][14].
 I'm not gonna get into a lot of details, read up on it if you are curious to know more.

 Suffice it to say, I stumbled upon this [article by Sven Budak][15] and this [video by Fireship.io][20] that detail how to use a TWA to set up a PWA for publishing to Google Play.